emproof-com/nyxstone/README.md

 ## Core Features

-* Comprehensive assembly and disassembly across all LLVM 15-supported architectures, including but not limited to x86, ARM, MIPS, and RISC-V.
+* Assembles and disassembles code for all architectures supported by LLVM 15, including x86, ARM, MIPS, RISC-V and others.

-* Offers a versatile C++ core with extensible Rust and Python interfaces.
+* C++ library based on LLVM with Rust and Python bindings.

-* Cross-platform compatibility with full support for Linux and macOS environments.
+* Native platform support for Linux and macOS.

-* Customizable assembly processing with options for start address specification, label definition, and label-to-address mapping.
+* Supports instruction labels in the assembler.
+It is also possible to specify concrete start addresses or define label-to-address mappings.

-* Assembles and disassembles to raw bytes and text, but also provides detailed instruction objects, encompassing address, raw bytes, and assembly representation.
+* Assembles and disassembles to raw bytes and text, but also provides detailed instruction objects containing the address, raw bytes, and their assembly representation.

-* Disassembly can be constrained to a specified number of instructions from byte sequences.
+* Disassembly can be limited to a user-specified number of instructions from byte sequences.

-* Extensive architecture-specific feature tailoring, including ISA extensions and hardware features
+* Allows to configure architecture-specific features, such as ISA extensions and hardware features.

 For a comprehensive list of supported architectures, you can use `clang -print-targets`.
 For a comprehensive list of features for each architecture, refer to `llc -march=ARCH -mattr=help`.

 > [!NOTE]
-> Disclaimer: Nyxstone has been primarily developed and tested for x86_64, AArch64, and ARM32 architectures, ensuring a high level of accuracy in assembly generation and error detection for these platforms.
-For other supported architectures, its effectiveness corresponds with the robustness of the respective LLVM backend implementations.
+> Disclaimer: Nyxstone has been primarily developed and tested for x86_64, AArch64, and ARM32 architectures.
+We have a high degree of confidence in its ability to accurately generate assembly and identify errors for these platforms.
+For other architectures, Nyxstone's effectiveness depends on the reliability and performance of their respective LLVM backends.

 ## Using Nyxstone

-Below you will find concise guidelines to get you up and running with Nyxstone, including the setup of the environment for C++, Rust, and Python, and the use of the CLI tool.
+This section provides instructions on how to get started with Nyxstone, covering the necessary prerequisites, how to use the CLI tool, and step-by-step guidelines for using the library with C++, Rust, and Python.

 ### Prerequisites

-Before installing Nyxstone, ensure clang and LLVM 15 are present as statically linked libraries.
+Before building Nyxstone, ensure clang and LLVM 15 are present as statically linked libraries.
 Nyxstone looks for `llvm-config` in your system's `$PATH` or a specified `$NYXSTONE_LLVM_PREFIX/bin`.

-Installation Options:
+Installation Options for LLVM 15:

 * Debian/Ubuntu
 ```bash